The Take Over, the Breaks Over: Plot

 The video begins with Hemingway (Pete's dog), who is lying with Pete on his couch.
 The camera zooms into his mind (which, as it is doing so, is set to some of Fall Out Boy's earlier songs such as "Grand Theft Autumn/Where Is Your Boy", "This Ain't a Scene, It's an Arms Race" and "Dance, Dance", to where Alex Wolff (from The Naked Brothers Band) is posing as Pete with Hemingway, as if being a younger Wentz.

 Then the band is performing the song.
 As they sing the chorus, strange things begin to happen such as Patrick growing a steak body and a cat head, along with breakdancing mailmen and cat ladies appearing (including dancer Olivia Cipolla).
 Through the guitar solo, an angry mob appears and blames the band for changing (a reference to the band's changing genre from a more punk rock sound to a more pop rock/pop-punk sound as stated on many blogs and fan sites on the web) and they start throwing objects at the band and harassing them.

 Hemingway then comes in and tells the mob "Give the boys a break.
 Everybody changes.
 I mean, look at me, I used to be tiny."

-The fans then agree and the band continues to play as the fans, the breakdancing mailmen and cat ladies all dance along.
+The fans then agree and the band continues to play as the fans, the breakdancing mailmen and cat ladies all dance along to have a party.
 Suddenly, the dance ends when Pete falls over, knocking Hemingway out of his dream and causing him to jump off the couch and end the video.